 A logo must be more than a pretty picture.
 It needs to be a powerful visual communicator that can propel your business forward or else drag it down.
 As such, you want to know how to create the very best logo for your startup.

-When I needed a new logo for this website I launched the design contest on 99designs.
+When I needed a new logo for this website I launched the design contest on 99designs – check out my review.
 The process was fun and easy and I got over 100 great logo ideas submissions.
 Check out the video of my logo ideas below.
 Read about my experience of creating a logo at 99 designs review.

 One of the most famous 99 logos is on my favorite business book, The Four Hour Work Week by Tim Ferris for 99designs promo.